kubeflow/manifests/docs/release/handbook.md

 ### Documentation (3 weeks) (Starts the same time as Feature Freeze)

-Now that it’s been 3 weeks of feature freeze and continuous bug fixes we should all focus on ensuring that our docs are up to date, before distributions start testing.
+Alongside the feature freeze and the continuous bug fixes we can now focus on ensuring that the docs are up to date, before distributions start testing.
 Features that are at risk or being worked up until the deadline can be documented last, ideally most of the feature work has landed already and those can start to be documented.